johanbrook/tumblr-import/README.md

 ## Left to do

-- Create a workaround for Tumblr's limit on twenty posts for every fetch.
+- Create a workaround for Tumblr's limit on max twenty posts for every fetch.
+- Only fetch new posts since last fetch, if possible.
+- Add metadata to top of saved file, like YAML Front matter with date, etc.

 ## License